IPC Implementation - C

 Structs

-Internal structures will map to C structures, with name a_ipc_struct_foo.
-Nested members are handled just as direct message members.
+Nested members in a struct are handled just as direct message members.